Next Stop, Greenwich Village: Casting

 This film is also notable for being Bill Murray's first film, with Murray having a few minutes of screen time.
 Jeff Goldblum and Christopher Walken (credited as Chris Walken) were early in their careers.

 Reception

 The film generally was well received by critics.
-Rotten Tomatoes gave the film a "fresh" score of 84% based on 19 reviews.
+Pauline Kael was particularly smitten with the film, calling it "Mazursky's own Amarcord.
+And I like it better than Fellini's."
+Kael goes on to say that it's a "satire without bitterness and without extravagance" and that the film is a "comedy of wisdom."
+Rotten Tomatoes gave the film a "fresh" score of 86% based on 21 reviews.